cyuan1791/minicart/README.md

  * `template` - HTML template for rendering.
 See [customization](#customization) for details.
  * `styles` - CSS styles for rendering.
 See [customization](#customization) for details.
  * `strings` - An object of text strings: `button`, `buttonAlt`, `subtotal` and `discount`.
+ * `userInfoRequired` - When set, user will require to enter lastname, firstname and email during checkout.

 `stripe.minicart.reset()`
 Resets the minicart back to its default state.